richardstartin/richardstartin.github.io/_posts/2019-12-29-review-of-2019-and-new-focus.md

 #### [Classifying Documents](/posts/classifying-documents)

-I have always been interested in eliminating the part of my job which entails writing and reading brain dead application logic, and always prefer to impose constraints on a solution than write out logic.
+I have always been interested in eliminating the part of my job which entails writing and reading brain dead application logic, and always prefer to impose constraints on a solution to writing it out explicitly.
-I am yet to find a rules engine that I don't hate using or find I can't use because it's too slow.
+Even so, I am yet to find a rules engine that I don't hate using or find I can't use because it's too slow.
 This post is about a simple rule engine I wrote, which is fast, but I do hate using.
 I later found out that the approach I used (_linear bitvector scan_) was [proposed for policy based packet forwarding in the 90s](https://www.cse.iitb.ac.in/~krithi/courses/631/lakshmanan.pdf), and [similar ideas have been experimented with for an eBPF replacement for iptables](https://sebymiano.github.io/documents/19-eBPF-Iptables-Demo.pdf), so the data structure is in good company.

 #### [Vectorised Byte Operations](/posts/vectorised-byte-operations)

-Whilst Graal is the the cool new thing in JIT compilers, there are developers plugging new and powerful optimisations into C2.
+Whilst Graal is the cool new thing in JIT compilers, there are developers plugging new and powerful optimisations into C2.

 ![Graal vs C2](/assets/2019/12/graal-vs-c2.jpg)